jnyfah/jnyfah.github.io/_posts/hash.md

 }
 ```

-So one `acc × PRIME` that costs one instruction in the scalar version now costs roughly six vector instructions.
-That is the tax for fighting the
+So one `acc × PRIME` that costs one instruction in the scalar version now costs roughly six vector instructions here.
+That is the tax for building an algorithm around 64-bit multiplication and then trying to lift it to a CPU that does not have it 🥲.

-instruction set 🥲.
-Yea xxhash has a better algorithm that escapes 64 bit multiplication
+This is also where xxHash3 pulls away.
+Looking at its AVX2 source, the mixing in the SIMD path is entirely different from its scalar path, no prime multiplication at all.
+Instead it XORs the input against a secret key, then uses `_mm256_mul_epu32` directly on the two 32-bit halves of each lane.

+The whole operation is XOR, shift, 32-bit multiply, add.
+It never needs a 64-bit multiply because the algorithm was designed from the start around what the hardware actually gives you cheaply.

+We built our hash inspired by xxHash64's scalar design and inherited its constraints when moving to SIMD. xxHash3 was written natively for the instruction set from day one.

 The SIMD mix ties it all together: